DC Optimal Power Flow

 type to establish the DC optimal power flow framework using the function:

-To solve the DC optimal power flow problem and acquire generator active power outputs and bus voltage angles, make use of the following function:
+To solve the DC optimal power flow problem and acquire generator active power outputs and bus voltage angles, users can use of the following function:

-Additionally, specialized functions are available for calculating specific types of powers for individual buses, branches, or generators.
+Users can also access specialized functions for computing specific types of powers for individual buses, branches, or generators within the power system.

 Optimal Power Flow Model